bbauska/JH-Web-Developers/README.md

   1. Video: Course Introduction

     a.
-Reading: How Grading and Being Late on Assignments Works<br>
+Reading: How Grading and Being Late on Assignments Works

     b.
 Reading: Recommended Books

     c.
-Reading: CHECK OUT MY SITE!<br>
+Reading: CHECK OUT MY SITE!

     d.
-Reading: ALL of the EXAMPLE SOURCE CODE for this Course<br>
+Reading: ALL of the EXAMPLE SOURCE CODE for this Course

     e.
-Reading: Frequently Asked Questions (FAQ)<br>
+Reading: Frequently Asked Questions (FAQ)

   2. Video: Welcome to Module 1: Introduction to HTML5
   3. Video: Development Environment Setup, Part 1